Alexoner/vimde/README.markdown

 ### Fork me on GitHub

+This distribution started as a fork of spf13-vim.
 I'm always happy to take pull requests from others.
 A good number of people are already [contributors] to [vimde].
-Go ahead and fork me.
+Go ahead to fork and customize.

 # A highly optimized .vimrc config file